junque1r4/thehackerdex/README.md

 * **Monitoring & Alerting:** Enhance the `monitor` binary with real-time analysis capabilities and configurable alerting mechanisms for high-risk events.
 * **Cross-Chain Capabilities:** Develop methods to track funds more effectively *across* different blockchains after they leave Solana via bridges.

 We welcome contributions from the community to help achieve these goals.
-If you're interested in contributing, please check the [Issue Tracker](link-to-your-issue-tracker) or start a discussion!
+If you're interested in contributing, please check the [Issue Tracker]([link-to-your-issue-tracker](https://github.com/junque1r4/thehackerdex/issues) or start a discussion!

 ## Analysis Engine: Detected Patterns

 HackerDex employs a range of heuristics to identify specific patterns often associated with illicit activities.
-The detailed methodology for each pattern is documented separately (See `/docs` folder or project wiki - *[Placeholder: Link to actual documentation location]*)
+The detailed methodology for each pattern is documented separately (See `/docs` folder

 Detected patterns include: